Missive Pricing

 Free Plan: What to Expect

-For teams migrating from an existing shared inbox tool, 14 days is genuinely tight.
-Migrating email history, configuring routing rules, setting up integrations, and training team members on the internal chat workflow often takes a full week or more — leaving minimal evaluation time before the trial clock runs out.
+For teams evaluating paid tiers, 30 days is generous for migrating email history, configuring routing rules, setting up integrations, and training team members on the internal chat workflow.
+Most teams can complete a full migration and stress-test the product before the trial clock runs out.

 Missive’s three tiers progressively unlock more shared inboxes, automation power, and AI features.
 The core collaboration engine — shared inboxes with internal chat threads — is available at all paid tiers.